Ezra 1

 The Technicalities

-If you flip back a page in your Bible and read a couple of chapters before Ezra, you will see that 2 Chronicles ends with Jerusalem’s fall.
-When that happened, the Babylonians removed all the articles from the house of God and took them to Babylon.
+If you flip back a page in your Bible and read a couple of chapters before Ezra begins, you will see that 2 Chronicles ends with Jerusalem’s fall.
+When that happened, the Babylonians removed everything from the house of God and took it all to Babylon.
 They burned the temple, broke down the wall of Jerusalem, burned all its palaces, and destroyed all its possessions.
-And those who weren’t killed in the process?
-They were taken captive for 70 years to fulfill the word of the Lord in Jeremiah 25:9-12.
-That 70-year exile covers the books of Daniel and Ezekiel (compare Daniel 1:21 with Ezra 1:1).
-Then comes Ezra.
+The Jews who weren’t killed in the process were unwillingly and violently forced from their homes and taken captive to Babylon, along with the entire collection of treasures in God’s temple, the treasures of the king, and the treasures of his leaders (2 Chronicles 36:18).

 Let’s Get Personal

-At the time, I had (still have) a big dream of something I want to do for God that I wasn’t exactly quiet about.
-I shared the idea all over social media, bringing people along in the process from the color selection all the way through to prototype creation with the manufacturer.
-And then, we stalled.
-And my big dream is laid out there for all the world to see, pick up, copy, and carry away to produce all on their own.
+When I first dug into this, I had (and still have) a big dream of something I want to do for God that I wasn’t exactly quiet about.
+I shared my idea all over social media, bringing the public along for the entire process, from initial color selections to hiring an overseas manufacturer to make a prototype.
+Once the prototype was in hand, I created a Kickstarter campaign to get my dream off of the ground.
+That Kickstarter failed to meet its goal, and the entire project stalled.
+My big dream was laid out there for all the world to see and anyone to pick up, copy, and carry away to produce themselves.